X-TRON404/X-TRON404.github.io/_pages/about.md

 During my undergraduate years, I was an active member of [AeroMIT](https://www.aeromit.in/), a multidisciplinary aerial robotics team at Manipal Institute of Technology.
 As part of this student project, I led efforts in applying deep learning techniques to autonomous UAVs.

-Feel free to explore my website to learn more about my [research](/research), [publications](/publications), and [projects](/projects).
+Feel free to explore my website to learn more about my [research](/publications).

----
-permalink: /
-title: "About Me"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

-[Your existing 'About Me' content here]

 ## Recent Publications